opencelium/opencelium/docs/gettinginvolved/installation.rst

 .. note::
 	You may need to install the EPEL repository for your system to install these packages.
 	If you do not install pygpgme, GPG verification will not work.
-	In this case, you can install OpenCelium without GPG verification (see instllation note).
+	In this case, you can install OpenCelium without GPG verification (see note at installation section).

 2. Install java: